hakobhn/-kubernetes-mentoring-program/1-microservices-architecture-and-docker/materials/README.md

 Unfortunately, this simple approach has a huge limitation.
 Successful applications have a habit of growing over time and eventually becoming huge.
 During each sprint, your development team implements a few more stories, which, of course, means adding many lines of code.
 After a few years, your small, simple application will have grown into a [monstrous monolith](https://microservices.io/patterns/monolithic.html).
 To give an extreme example, I recently spoke to a developer who was writing a tool to analyze the dependencies between the thousands of JARs in their multi‑million line of code (LOC) application.
 I’m sure it took the concerted effort of a large number of developers over many years to create such a beast.

 Once your application has become a large, complex monolith, your development organization is probably in a world of pain.
 Any attempts at agile development and delivery will flounder.
 One major problem is that the application is overwhelmingly complex.
 It’s simply too large for any single developer to fully understand.
-As a result, fixing bugs and implementing new features correctly becomes difficult and time consuming.
+As a result, fixing bugs and implementing new features correctly becomes difficult and time-consuming.
 What’s more, this tends to be a downwards spiral.
 If the codebase is difficult to understand, then changes won’t be made correctly.
 You will end up with a monstrous, incomprehensible big ball of mud.

 The sheer size of the application will also slow down development.
 The larger the application, the longer the start‑up time is.
 For example, in a recent survey some developers reported start‑up times as long as 12 minutes.
 I’ve also heard anecdotes of applications taking as long as 40 minutes to start up.
 If developers regularly have to restart the application server, then a large part of their day will be spent waiting around and their productivity will suffer.